Romans 14 and the Except Factor

 THE LONG ANSWER:

 Since in Romans 14 the apostle Paul does not delve into the issue of days, all have to admit that there is some ambiguity here.
 It was obviously something known to the Roman Christians at the time but not to us.
 Thus, any attempt to try and figure out the problem that existed probably won’t answer the question perfectly.
-For this reason, we will examine the chapter and its context closely to first determine why we believe that “days” does not include the Sabbath, and then conclude with what we believe the issue might have been.
+For this reason, we will first prove why we believe that “days” does not include the Sabbath, and then conclude with some options which we believe the issue might have involved.

 THE EXCEPT FACTOR

-If Paul was granting the Romans the option to esteem and observe any day they chose, does that mean that he would have been fine with them choosing to observe the various pagan holidays of that time?(PRN) Imagine Paul granting the Roman Christians license to observe these days if they wanted to?
-Even today we have certain holidays which Christians would think it unimaginable to observe, and yet, when a Christian decides to go trick-or-treating, other Christians will raise their voice in protest!
+It’s true that Romans 14:5-6 says that every individual should choose whatever day they want to observe.
+The critics assume that the Sabbath is included in the word “day” but this extreme interpretation has various problems.
+First, if Paul was granting the Romans the option to esteem and observe any day they chose, does that mean that he would have been fine with them choosing to observe the various pagan holidays of that time?(2) Imagine Paul granting the Roman Christians license to observe these days if they wanted to?
+Even today we have certain holidays such as Halloween in the US, Day of the Dead in Mexico, etc., which Christians would think it unimaginable to observe, and yet, when a Christian decides to go trick-or-treating, other Christians will raise their voice in protest!
 But, aren’t we at liberty, according to Romans 14, to observe any day we’d like?
-Of course not.

 |Day observed to the Lord||Food eaten to the Lord|

-Verse 6 twice tells the Romans that anyone who chooses to dedicate any day and eat any food to the Lord “gives God thanks.”
-Now imagine one of them interpreting Paul’s words in the same way some anti-sabbatarians do.
+Additionally, as we mentioned above, verse 6 tells the Romans that anyone who chooses to observe any day and eat any food does so while giving God thanks.
+Now imagine one of them interpreting Paul’s words in the same way some anti-sabbatarians do today.
 He decides to celebrate a pagan holiday and begin eating foods harmful to his body, all the while giving God thanks!
 Is that sensical?
-Well according to our critics, his actions are just fine, because after all, “let every man be fully persuaded in his own mind.”(GG1)
+Well according to our critics, his actions are just fine because after all, “let every man be fully persuaded in his own mind.”(5)

 THE TERM “EVERY DAY”

-First, let’s think about this logically.
+Let’s first think about this logically.
 When I tell someone that my son goes to school every day, do I not mean every day except the days he has off?
 Of course.
 If I say that I have exhausted every possible means to avoid running into someone, do I not mean every available means?
 Yes, that is exactly what I mean.
 If someone says, “he gave me every excuse in the book,” does he really expect you to believe he means every known excuse ever invented?
 Of course not!
 These statements imply exceptions.
 “I’ve traveled all over the world” or “I eat everything” or “He knows everything about sports” are other examples.
-My wife and I are ardent Sabbath keepers.
-If I tell her that I think we should work on the lawn every day, I don’t need to explain that I am exempting the seventh day, because I’m taking it for granted that she would know that already!
+My wife and I are ardent Sabbath-keepers.
+If I tell her that I think we should work on the lawn every day, I don’t need to explain that I am exempting the seventh day, because I’m taking it for granted that she would already know that!

 Now let’s look at some biblical examples:

-In the Greek scriptures, the word “every” is translated from the Greek word πᾶς and it can and often does mean every individual member with no exceptions.
-In Romans 3:9, “all” (πᾶς) are “under sin.”
-In Romans 14:10, all (πᾶς) people will definitely stand before the judgment seat of Christ, where “every (πᾶς) idle word that men shall speak, they shall give an account thereof in the day of judgment” (Matthew 13:36).
+In the Greek scriptures, the word “every” is translated from the Greek word πᾶς and it means every in its fullest sense.
+For example, in Romans 3:9, “all” (πᾶς) are “under sin.”
+In Romans 14:10, all (πᾶς) people will definitely stand before the judgement seat of Christ, where “every (πᾶς) idle word that men shall speak, they shall give an account thereof in the day of judgement” (Matthew 13:36).
 In Romans 10:11-13, whosoever (πᾶς) believes and calls upon the Lord will be saved, and Jesus said that man shall live by “every (πᾶς) word that proceedeth out of the mouth of God” (Matthew 4:4).
 The Septuagint likewise uses the word in the same fashion, such as in Deuteronomy 27:26, Joshua 1:14 and 10:28, amongst other places.

-On the other hand, many other times the word πᾶς will come with exceptions, just like in English.
-Right there in the chapter, we are discussing, Paul said that “every (πᾶς) knee shall bow to me, and every (πᾶς) tongue shall confess to God” (verse 11), but the immediate context is speaking about human beings, “WE shall all (πᾶς) stand before the judgment seat of Christ” (verse 10).
+On the other hand, πᾶς is necessarily limited by its context, as we often find in English.
+Right there in the chapter we are discussing, Paul said that “every (πᾶς) knee shall bow to me, and every (πᾶς) tongue shall confess to God” (verse 11), but the immediate context is speaking about human beings, “WE shall all (πᾶς) stand before the judgement seat of Christ” (verse 10).
 So by “every” Paul does not include unfallen beings such as angels, but earthly human beings.
 Although we agree that every unfallen being in all the universe has and will once again acknowledge Christ as supreme, in this context Paul is talking about us because we are the ones being warned not to judge our brethren.

 In Romans 10:18 and 16:25-26 Paul uses πᾶς to say that the gospel has gone to all the nations of the earth.
 He uses it the same way in his letter to the Colossians: